 For most us, living in base privatized housing means that we are responsible for our own utilities ... kind of.

-In the Army, the military contracts with a civilian company to monitor and bill residents based on usage.
-Each month, a baseline is set (supposedly for each type of house in each neighborhood, but I’m not sure I buy that).
+While temporarily suspended, the Army used to contract with a civilian company to monitor and bill residents based on usage.
+Each month, a baseline was set (supposedly for each type of house in each neighborhood, but I’m not sure I buy that).
 If you go over that baseline, you pay; if you are under, you receive a refund.

 How do we do it?
 I'll tell you.

-- Put my Keurig on auto-off.
-I know it seems silly, but the extra two minutes to heat up the water is worth the time its not on.
+Put my Keurig on auto-off.
+I know it seems silly, but the extra two minutes to heat up the water is worth the time it's not on.
 I also like to unplug the other appliances that I’m not using.
-The only thing in the kitchen that stays plugged in - other than the major appliances like my refrigerator, dishwasher and over -- is the microwave.
+The only thing in the kitchen that stays plugged in -- other than the major appliances like my refrigerator, dishwasher and oven -- is the microwave.

-- I make crock pot meals.
+I make crock pot meals.
 Not only do these save time, money, and my sanity, they also save on gas.
-Each time I can cook a meal in the crock pot, I don’t have to use my oven or range, which are both gas.
+Each time I can cook a meal in the crock pot or instant pot, I don’t have to use my oven or range, which are both gas.

-- We program our thermostat.
+We program our thermostat.
+This is pretty easy now thanks to smart home devices.
 Since we’re not usually home during the day, it doesn’t need to be super cool in our house.
 The air can kick back in about 5pm when we’re all home again and turn off about 7:30am when we leave.
 It was a pain at first to figure out the programming, but it works now.